mikeshulman/narya/README.md

    Terminate execution of the current compilation unit.
 Whenever this command is found, loading of the current file or command-line string ceases, just as if the file or string had ended right there.
 Execution then continues as usual with any file that imported the current one, with the next file or string on the command line, or with interactive mode if that was requested.
 The command `quit` in interactive mode exits the program (you can also exit interactive mode by typing Control+D).

-### Imports and compilation
+### File imports

 As noted above, the command `import` executes another Narya file and adds its definitions and notations to the current namespace.
 The commands in the imported file cannot access any definitions from other files, including the current one, except those that it imports itself.
 Importing is not transitive: if `a.ny` imports `b.ny`, and `b.ny` imports `c.ny`, then the definitions from `c.ny` do not appear in the namespace of `a.ny` unless it also imports `c.ny` explicitly.

 By contrast, when in interactive mode or executing a command-line `-e` string, all definitions from all files and strings that were explicitly specified previously on the command line are available.
-This does not carry over transitively to files imported by those.
-Standard input (indicated by `-` on the command line) is treated as an ordinary file and must import any other files it wants to use.
+This does not carry over transitively to files imported by them.
+Standard input (indicated by `-` on the command line) is treated as an ordinary file; thus it must import any other files it wants to use, but its definitions are automatically available in `-e` strings and interactive mode.

 No file will be executed more than once during a single run, even if it is imported by multiple other files.
 Thus, if both `b.ny` and `c.ny` import `d.ny`, and `a.ny` imports both `b.ny` and `c.ny`, any effectual commands like `echo` in `d.ny` will only happen once, there will only be one copy of the definitions from `d.ny` in the namespace of `a.ny`, and the definitions from `b.ny` and `c.ny` are compatible.
 Circular imports are not allowed (and are checked for).
+The order of execution is as specified on the command-line, with depth-first traversal of import statements as they are encountered.
+Thus, for instance, if the command-line is `narya one.ny two.ny` but `one.ny` imports `two.ny`, then `two.ny` will be executed during `one.ny` whenever that import statement is encountered, and then skipped when we get to it on the command-line since it was alread yexecuted.

+### Compilation

-In addition, whenever a file `FILE.ny` is successfully executed, Narya writes a "compiled" version of that file in the same directory called `FILE.nyo`.
-Then whenever `FILE.ny` is to be executed again, either because it was specified on the command line or imported by another file, if
+Whenever a file `FILE.ny` is successfully executed, Narya writes a "compiled" version of that file in the same directory called `FILE.nyo`.
+Then in future runs of Narya, whenever `FILE.ny` is to be executed, if

 1. `-source-only` was not specified,
+2. `FILE.ny` was not specified explicitly on the command-line (so that it must have been imported by another file),
-1. `FILE.nyo` exists in the same directory,
+3. `FILE.nyo` exists in the same directory,
-2. the same type theory flags (`-arity`, `-direction`, `-internal`/`-external`, and `-discreteness`) are in effect now as when `FILE.nyo` was compiled,
+4. the same type theory flags (`-arity`, `-direction`, `-internal`/`-external`, and `-discreteness`) are in effect now as when `FILE.nyo` was compiled,
-3. `FILE.ny` has not been modified more recently than `FILE.nyo`, and
+5. `FILE.ny` has not been modified more recently than `FILE.nyo`, and
-4. none of the files imported by `FILE.ny` are newer than it or their compiled versions,
+6. none of the files imported by `FILE.ny` are newer than it or their compiled versions,

 then `FILE.nyo` is loaded directly instead of re-executing `FILE.ny`, skipping the typechecking step.
 This can be much faster.
 If any of these conditions fail, then `FILE.ny` is executed from source as usual, and a new compiled version `FILE.nyo` is saved, overwriting the previous one.

-At least currently, effectual commands like `echo` are *not* re-executed when a file loaded from its compiled version (they are not even stored in the compiled version).
-Thus, if you executed a file to see its output, and you want to run it again to see the same output again, you have to either modify the file or use `-source-only` and wait for it to be re-typechecked as well.
+Effectual commands like `echo` are *not* re-executed when a file is loaded from its compiled version (they are not even stored in the compiled version).
+Since this may be surprising, Narya issues a warning when loading a compiled version of a file that originally contained `echo` commands.
+Since files explicitly specified on the command-line are never loaded from a compiled version, the best way to avoid this warning is to avoid `echo` statements in "library" files that are intended to be imported by other files.
+Of course, you can also use `-source-only` to prevent all loading from compiled files.

 ## Built-in types